Gravity from Quantum Information: Abstract

 \section{Abstract}

-It is suggested that the Einstein equation can be derived by using the Landauer's principle applied to an information erasing process at causal horizons and Jacobson's idea linking the Einstein equation to thermodynamics.
-Our result implies that gravity has a quantum informational origin.
+It is suggested that the Einstein equation can be derived from Landauer's principle applied to an information erasing process at a local Rindler horizon and Jacobson's idea linking the Einstein equation with thermodynamics.
+When matter crosses the horizon, the information of the matter disappears and the horizon entanglement entropy increases to compensate the entropy reduction.
+The Einstein equation describes an information-energy relation during this process, which implies that entropic gravity is related to the quantum entanglement of the vacuum and has a quantum information theoretic origin.

-The Einstein equation express a relation between matter and the spacetime geometry it disturbs.
-The origin of this relation remains a mystery since its discovery by Einstein.
-In 1995 Jacobson linked the laws of thermodynamics to the Einstein equation~\cite{Jacobson,Eling:2006aw}.
-Now, one can ask why there is such a surprising relationship between thermodynamics, or entropy and gravity?
-We try to answer to these fundamental questions by considering information erasure in a curved spacetime.

-Recently, Verlinde brought us a remarkable new idea~\cite{Verlinde:2010hp} linking gravitational force to entropic force and derived the Newton's equation and the Einstein equation from this relation.
-Padmanabhan also proposed a related idea~\cite{Padmanabhan:2009kr}.

-In this paper, we present a slightly different, but related study connecting gravity to information, performed independently by the authors~\cite{kias}.
-In a series of works~\cite{myDE,Kim:2007vx,Kim:2008re} we have emphasized the quantum informational nature of gravity.
-For example, a few years ago we suggested that dark energy responsible for the cosmic accelerating expansion is related to quantum entanglement of the vacuum fluctuation~\cite{myDE} or erasure of quantum information at a cosmic horizon~\cite{forget,Lee:2008vn}.
-Using a similar approach we also derived the first law of black hole thermodynamics from the second law of thermodynamics~\cite{Kim:2007vx} and obtained a discrete black hole mass formula.
-These works are based on the Landauer's principle in quantum information theory and the holographic principle.